-EN-2.2 CBB Policy (continued) EN-2.2.7 Unless the CBB otherwise permits, Appointed Experts may not be the same firm appointed as external auditors of the investment firm licensee .
-EN-2.2.8 Compliance by Appointed Experts with the contents of this Chapter will not, of itself, constitute a breach of any other duty owed by them to a particular investment firm licensee (i.e. create a conflict of interest).
-EN-2.2.9 The CBB may commission reports, which require Appointed Experts to review information from another company within the reporting investment firm licensee's group even when that other entity is not subject to any CBB requirements.
-EN-2.2.10 In accordance with Articles 114 and 123 of the CBB Law, investment firm licensee must provide all relevant information and assistance to Appointed Experts on demand.
-EN-2.2.11 The CBB may appoint one or more of its officials to work with the Appointed Expert's team for a particular investment firm licensee .
+EN-2.2 CBB Policy (continued) EN-2.2.7 [This Paragraph was moved to Section BR-3.5] EN-2.2.8 [This Paragraph was moved to Section BR-3.5] EN-2.2.6 The CBB may commission reports, which require appointed experts to review information from another company within the reporting investment firm licensee's group even when that other entity is not subject to any CBB requirements.
+EN-2.2.7 In accordance with Articles 114 and 123 of the CBB Law, investment firm licensee must provide all relevant information and assistance to appointed experts on demand.
+EN-2.2.11 [This Paragraph was moved to Section BR-3.5]

-EN: Enforcement Section EN-2.2: Page 2 of 2 July 2007
+EN: Enforcement Section EN-2.2: Page 2 of 2 October 2011